Civil and military aircraft

 Custom‑tailored military support

 Our optimized support solutions for military aircraft guarantee fleet availability over the long term.
-In France, most of our aircraft are covered by vertically‑integrated maintenance contracts, with minimum terms of ten years.
+In France, most of our aircraft are covered by vertically-integrated support contracts, with minimum terms of ten years.
 Under these agreements, we are responsible for providing equipment and systems to the French Air and Space Force; similar arrangements are in place for our export customers.
 Examples in France include the Ravel contract for the Rafale (signed in 2019), the Océan contract for the ATL2 (2020), the Balzac contract for the Mirage 2000 (2021) and the Alpha Care contract for the Alpha Jet (2023).

 Supporting the Falcon Family